seven5/seven5.github.io/tutorial.md

 ## Allow methods

-What has changed in this lesson is that we have used _allow methods_ to control access to this url.
+Your attempt to retreive that record has been refused because the implementation of the user record resources uses _allow methods_ to control access to this url.
 Since your attempt to hit the server with curl is not authenticated, much less authenticated as Mary, you cannot read this URL.

 Allow methods permit coarse-grain policies to be implemented "around" a particular REST resource.
-Allow methods run *before* any resource code is executed and these should they indicate that access is or is not allowed  via their return value.
+Allow methods run *before* any resource code is executed and they indicate that access is or is not allowed  via their return value.
 If the return value is false, the resource method is not called at all and error is returned to the client.
 The allow methods for a resource that uses UDIDs for